 Surf speak has been around almost as long as surfing has existed in the English speaking World.
 It can be traced back as far as the 1920s but it was in the 1950s, with the explosion of surfing in the USA that the language of surf really came into itw own.

 With mainstream bands such as the Beach Boys and films such as Gidget (1959) there was no stopping certain words and phrases creeping into the Eglish language at large!

-As an example of surf slang we can describe the action in the photo to the right.
-What you see here is 'some dude on a sponge has wiped-out and is going over the falls on a hollow little right'
+As an example of surf slang we can describe the action in the photo above.
+What you see here is: 'some dude on a sponge has wiped-out and is going over the falls on a hollow little right.'

 If that makes any sense to you - great!
 If not read on!